AndieWill510/tinydoor/Options/056-the-letter-that-arrives-after-the-hospital.md

 Suddenly you are the one with debts.

-Suddenly the story begins after the hospital, not before it.
+Suddenly the story begins after the harm, not before it.

 Suddenly the question is what you owe, not what was owed to you.